003marek/prettier-plugin-css-order/readme.md

 ### Configuration
 This plugin adds two configurable keys to Prettier:
 - [`order`](https://github.com/Siilwyn/css-declaration-sorter#order) defaults to `concentric-css`.
+- `customOrder` an array of declaration names to sort according to their index in the array.
+Only applied if [`order`](https://github.com/Siilwyn/css-declaration-sorter#order) parameter is set to `array`.
 - [`keepOverrides`](https://github.com/Siilwyn/css-declaration-sorter#keepoverrides) defaults to `true`, for a new codebase `false` is recommended.

 [lgtm]: https://lgtm.com/projects/g/Siilwyn/prettier-plugin-css-order/